Boomerang Distillation Enables Zero-Shot Model Size Interpolation: The Boomerang Distillation Phenomenon with Qwen, Pythia, and Llama Models

-Figure \ref{fig:main-result_qwen_8b} shows \sys occurs in the Qwen3-8B-Base model.
+Figures \ref{fig:main-result_qwen_8b} and \ref{fig:main-result_qwen_14b} show that \sys occurs in the Qwen3-8B-Base and Qwen3-14B-Base models.
 Similar to Qwen3-4B-Base (\S \ref{sec:distillation_works:main_boomerang_distillation}), we observe a clear trend in performance as the size of the interpolated models increases.
 We also note that the student model created with Qwen3-8B-Base is approximately 5.6B parameters in size, which is close to the pretrained Qwen-3-4B-Base model but performs significantly worse.
+Similarly, the student created with Qwen3-14B-Base has around 8.5B parameters and performs worse than Qwen3-8B-Base.
 We suspect that the corpus used to pretrain Qwen is of a higher quality and trained on significantly more tokens compared to the distilled student model, which leads to improved out-of-the-box performance.
-In such cases, for a given size, we recommend choosing the model interpolated from the closest pretrained model.
+In such cases, for a given size, we recommend choosing the model interpolated from the closest pretrained model. \looseness-1